Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 Alanis was a collection of pop-oriented dance numbers and ballads that found success in Canada, selling over 100,000 copies and earning the singer a Juno Award for Most Promising Female Artist.
 However, no other country paid much attention to the record.
 In 1992, Morissette released Now Is the Time, an album that closely resembled her debut.
 Like its predecessor, it was a success in Canada, even if its sales did not match those of Alanis.
 Following the release of Now Is the Time, Morissette relocated to Los Angeles, where she met veteran producer Glen Ballard in early 1994.
 Ballard had previously written Michael Jackson's hit single "Man in the Mirror," produced Wilson Phillips' hit debut album, and worked with actor/musician David Hasselhoff.
 The two decided to work together, and despite their shared experience with mainstream pop, they opted instead to pursue an edgier, alternative rock-oriented direction.
 The result was Jagged Little Pill, which was released in 1995 on Madonna's label, Maverick Records.

 On the strength of the angst-ridden single "You Oughta Know," Jagged Little Pill gained attention upon its release in the summer of 1995.
 The song soon received heavy airplay from alternative radio outlets and MTV, sending the album into the Top Ten and helping it achieve multi-platinum status.
-Jagged Little Pill's subsequent singles -- "Hand in My Pocket," "All I Really Want," "You Learn," and "Ironic" -- kept the album in the Top Ten for an astounding 69 weeks, and Morissette was nominated for six Grammys in early 1996.
+Jagged Little Pill's subsequent singles -- "Hand in My Pocket," "All I Really Want," "You Learn," and "Ironic" -- kept the record in the Top Ten for an astounding 69 weeks, and Morissette was nominated for six Grammys in early 1996.
 She won several of those awards, including Album of the Year and Song of the Year.
+Jagged Little Pill would go on to become one of the most celebrated albums of all-time.